 - Some cats and kittens do much better after you have wrapped them in a kitty burrito.
 See our article on this cool form of restraint!

 - Nail caps are an option too!

 Some health risk if nails are not kept short:

 - Broken or torn nails are painful and can become easily infected.
-It can require antibiotics and other vet care needs such as bandages.
+It may require veterinary care, a bandage and prescription medications.

-- Long nails can curl around and grow into the pad of the foot.
-Ingrown nails are extremely painful and become infected very quickly.
-Requiring antibiotics.
+- Untrimmed nails can curl and grow into the pad of the foot.
+Ingrown nails are extremely painful and become infected leading to more veterinary care.